healthscience/hop/README.md

 # hop
 health oracle protocol

-An experimental and novel coherence protocol to allow a peer to peer network to control, analyse, share and manage decentralise machine learning.
+An experimental and novel coherence protocol to allow a peer to peer network to control, analyse, share and manage decentralises machine learning.

 Roadmap https://github.com/healthscience/hop/wiki